yigitoo/currency-converter-csharp/README.md

 # currency-converter-csharp
-csharp version of currency-converter repo in my github account.
+- C# version of currency-converter repo in my github account.
+# Requirements:
+  [ ] To run that project you need visual studio or dotnet executable first.
+  [ ] And you need install Newtonsoft.Json from NuGet Package Manager!

+# Instructions:
+  - Double Click to the currency_converter currency_converter.csproj
+  - And build it
+  !OR!
+  - dotnet run